 3.4 By what department or departments?
-Ohio Department of Insurance

 3.5 Have all financial statement adjustments within the latest financial examination report been accounted for in a subsequent financial statement filed with departments?

 3.6 Have all of the recommendations within the latest financial examination report been complied with?